Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-Atan2.md

 The **Atan2** Operator calculates the value of the angle between the x-axis and a vector that starts at zero and terminates at (**X**, **Y**).
 The result is in radians.

-This Operator can accept an input value of various types.
-For the list of types this Operator can use, see [Available Types](#AvailableTypes).
+This Operator accepts input values of various types.
+For the list of types this Operator can use, see [Available Types](#available-types).

 ## Operator properties